 The General Product Safety Directive aims at establishing general safety principles for consumer products placed on the market of the EU, including candles.

-Thus, manufacturers and importers of candles in the EU should conform to the requirements of the directive, with particular attention to fire safety and sooting behavior.
+Thus, manufacturers and importers of candles in the EU should conform to the requirements of the directive, with particular attention to fire safety and soothing behavior.

 EN Standards provide specific procedures and test methods that can be applied to assess the safety and performance of specific products.
 Below, we list some EN standards specifically developed for candles.